 Veto rules can only apply to moves, never to passes.
 A player always has the option to pass their turn.

 Optionally, a player may add (but not remove) a single new token of their choice to any station that their move started at, passed through or ended at.
 Any such token addition is automatically permitted (unless it is vetoed) and other players are free to repeat it, but these tokens can have no actual effect until a veto rule refers to them.
+Once a type of token has been established, any player's veto rule may refer to it: the token's namer has no particular entitlement to it.

 Rushton later plays a move that passes through Holland Park, but Cryer vetoes it observing that Rushton has blatantly just moved through a blocked station.
 There is no alternative route that does not pass through Holland Park, so as a replacement move, Rushton moves elsewhere via Willesden Green, and puts a "block" cube there, next to Cryer.
 Cryer could choose to veto this move on the grounds of its block placement, explaining some overlooked restriction on when and how blocks should be placed, but declines.